deepfakes/faceswap/README.md

 # Overview
 The project has multiple entry points.
 You will have to:
- - Gather photos (or use the one provided in the training data provided below)
+ - Gather photos and/or videos
  - **Extract** faces from your raw photos
- - **Train** a model on your photos (or use the one provided in the training data provided below)
+ - **Train** a model on the faces extracted from the photos/videos
  - **Convert** your sources with the model

 Check out [USAGE.md](USAGE.md) for more detailed instructions.